 You can now pre-order a copy of "Cerulean Sky", Dave's forthcoming album, produced by Bill Smith.
-Order at the official Dave Nachmanoff store!
+Order now!

 Welcome to the official Dave Nachmanoff website, where you can learn about the singer/songwriter and multi-instrumentalist.
 This site has information on his live concerts, both solo, and as accompanist for Al Stewart, his custom songwriting work, and his studio and session work.
 Please feel free to sign the mailing list!